janvalentacz/janvalentacz/README.md

 # Hello & Hi, `i'm Jan Valenta`.
-#### I am a 16-year-old high school student of information technology and programming and I am also `learning Software Developer` from the Czech Republic.
+#### I am a 16-year-old high school student of information technology and programming and I am also `learning Developer` from the Czech Republic.
 - 🔧`I learn to work every day` programming language `Java` with `Spigot(API)` for `Minecraft plugins`.
 - 📚I’m `"learning"` and `"speaking"` `Czech, English and German`.
 - 🏸I play Badminton.
 I’m `Badminton player`.